XeniaTsomp/ModelChecking/README.md

 <img src="images/table.png" width=700>

 ### The PRISM source code:
 By way of example, the PRISM source code for the attack case scenario.
+Expand the "Attack Code" bullet to observe the code.
 <details>
   <summary>
    Attack Code